AMERICAN ACADEMY OF RELIGION WESTERN REGION (AAR/WR)

 ● Epistemic Violence within and beyond Buddhist Studies

 ● Building a decolonial praxis for Buddhist Studies

 As always, topics of interest yet unrelated to the conference theme will also be considered as space permits.
-The deadline for submission of paper abstracts to unit chairs is October 14, 2022.
+The deadline for submission is November 15, 2022..
 All participants must submit a Program Participant Form (attached and also available on the AAR/WR website.
 Participants at AARWR must be members of the AAR.
 The length of abstracts is typically 250 words.